-A using directive such as using System.Text (or a global using directive) does not enable you to omit System.Text from a type declared within a nested namespace such as System.Text.RegularExpressions.
+A using directive such as using System.Text does not enable you to omit System.Text from a type declared within a nested namespace such as System.Text.RegularExpressions.
 For example, if your code accessed the RegEx type from the System.Text.RegularExpressions namespace, you would have to either include an additional using System.Text.RegularExpressions directive or fully qualify the type as System.Text.RegularExpressions.RegEx, not just RegularExpressions.RegEx.
 In short, a using directive does not import types from any nested namespaces.
 Nested namespaces, which are identified by the period in the namespace, always need to be imported explicitly.

 Java enables importing namespaces using a wildcard such as the following:

 In contrast, C# does not support a wildcard using directive but instead requires each namespace to be imported explicitly.